-Desirable candidates are academically ready to succeed in the program.
+Desirable applicants are academically ready to succeed in the program.
 The following courses are strongly recommended to have been completed prior to application to the program, within the last ten years.
 They must be completed at a postsecondary level (i.e. we do not consider AP credit or coursework taken in high school).
 They can have been completed at an undergraduate or post‐baccalaureate level, or through graduate work.

 - -Anatomy (4 semester credits or 5 quarter units)*

 - -Physiology (4 semester credits or 5 quarter units; animal, human, or exercise physiology acceptable)

 - Two semesters/quarters of a combined Anatomy and Physiology Course for two semesters is also acceptable

 - -Chemistry (4 semester credits or 5 quarter units; Organic Chemistry is acceptable)

 - - General Statistics or Biostatistics

 - - Psychology